Hövelhof: Description

 Unusually for a village as small as Hövelhof, it is relatively self-contained—there are numerous supermarkets, restaurants, clothes shops, travel agencies, pubs and much more, meaning that the village could theoretically remain independent of the city of Paderborn.
 In fact, the only common feature of a full-fledged town that is missing from Hövelhof is a cinema, for which inhabitants do indeed need to venture into Paderborn City Center—approximately 15 km (10 mi) away.
 It also has five schools, its own fire brigade, and a library.

+History

+The name of the municipality is derived from the name of the Hövelhof, a grange that was founded around the year 1000.
+The first official documentation of its name was in 1446.
+About 200 years later, in 1645, the last owner died childless.
+Thus, the Hövelhof fell into the ownership of the local sovereign, the prince-bishop of Paderborn.
+Close to the farm, the hunting lodge was built in 1661; at the beginning of the 18th century, the first church was erect.

 Culture

 Hövelhof has two main festivals during the year.
 The first is the Schützenfest, a celebration of the St. Hubertus Hunters' Guild, which takes place on the hunting grounds.
 The second is the Hövelmarkt, a general village fair with not only market stalls, but also fairground rides and traditional German dances, complete with traditional music and costume.

-Nature

-Hövelhof is part of the Senne, the biggest heath landscape in North Rhine-Westphalia.
-There are many rivers and crooks that flow through the municipality area, from which the biggest one is the Ems.